Václav Luks

-Václav Luks (born 14 November 1970) is a Czech harpsichordist, horn player, conductor, musicologist and pedagogue, founder and artistic director of the Prague baroque orchestra Collegium 1704 and of the vocal ensemble Collegium Vocale 1704.
+Václav Luks (born 14 November 1970) is a Czech harpsichordist, horn player, conductor, musicologist and pedagogue, founder and artistic director of the Prague Baroque orchestra Collegium 1704 and of the vocal ensemble Collegium Vocale 1704.
 He specialises in Baroque music, especially in the works of Jan Dismas Zelenka, Johann Sebastian Bach, George Frideric Handel, and others.
 His activities have played an important role in reviving interest in the works of Czech composers including Zelenka and Josef Mysliveček.
-In 2022, Luks was awarded the title of Knight of the French Ministry of Culture, Arts and Letters.

 Education

-Luks studied at the Conservatory of Plzeň in classes of French horn and piano and at the Academy of Performing Arts in Prague; in 1992, he resumed his studies at the Schola Cantorum Basiliensis in the studios of Jörg-Andreas Bötticher and Jesper Christensen (in the fields of historical keyboard instruments and historical performance practice), graduating as a soloist in 1997.
+Luks studied at the Conservatory of Plzeň in classes of French horn and piano and at the Academy of Performing Arts in Prague; in 1992, he resumed his studies at the Schola Cantorum Basiliensis in the studios of Jörg-Andreas Bötticher and Jesper Bøje Christensen (in the fields of historical keyboard instruments and historical performance practice), graduating as a soloist in 1997.
 During his studies in Basel and in the years that followed, he gave concerts in Europe and overseas as the principal horn player of the Akademie für Alte Musik in Berlin.